TristanRobitaille/ece532-project/README.md

-# ece532-project
+# ECE532-project
-FPGA project for ECE532 at the University of Toronto
+FPGA project for ECE532 at the University of Toronto.
+Contributors:
+  - Jason Hayhoe
+  - Yudi Wang
+  - Krishanth Sutha
+  - Tristan Robitaille